dschalk/functional-javascript/README.md

 The server will keep your user name and password in a text file.
 If you use your saved user name and password sometime in the future, you will be able to edit or delete any comments you previously made.

 If you enter a user name that has not been recorded, you will be logged in as that user.
 The user name and password will be saved.
 This means that you do not need to first register and then log in.
 This is an all-in-one process.
-If you enter a recognized user name but the passord does not match the password in the record, you will be asked to try again.
+If you enter a recognized user name but the password does not match the password in the record, you will be asked to try again.

 Comments are stored in a text file on the server in memory in a TVar.
 The TVar blocks access while an addition, modification, or delete action takes place.
 Attempts to access the comments in the MVar at such times do not result in error.
 Processes attempting to gain access que up.
 They gain access on a first in first out basis, so no process attempting to add, modify, or delete a comment will hang indefinitely.
 Soon, the registered names and passwords will be in an MVar.